 I recently was in contact with someone who’s WordPress website was not working properly.
 Upon review, I saw quickly that it was infected with a virus.
 She was very upset when I told her that WordPress needs to be updated regularly or you risk getting hacked.
 She had a free theme installed that has been abandoned by the developer due to a vulnerability in October 2019.
 She got hacked due to this vulnerability.
 She told me the web designer only charged her a couple of hundred dollars to build the whole site and design a logo, but did not discuss WordPress security issues

 Website code is software.
 It needs to be maintained.

+20,000 users have installed the OneTone theme.
+I’m sure there are not 20,000 active websites using it, but even if there are still a fraction of theme, that’s a lot of websites that will get hacked.
 Hackers love when vulnerabilities like this are reported.
 They hear about it and can then exploit the issue on a massive scale quickly.
 They write scripts (call bots) that crawl the Internet finding websites that they can easily target and infect.
 Often when I discuss the need for regular website maintenance

 with clients, they say “my site won’t get hacked” I don’t store credit cards or have anything of value.
 This is not a hackers mentality with website hacking though.
 Their goal is wreck havoc “just because”.
 Sometimes they are trying to exploit your site to send mass spam email or inject advertising or make money some other way.